The Pan-STARRS1 Surveys: The Pan-STARRS System

 The optical design has 4 aspheric surfaces; one each on the primary and secondary mirrors, one on the first corrector lens, L1, and a final aspheric on L3, the last corrector lens in the optical path and which also serves as the cryostat window.
 The secondary mirror has a conic constant of $-20.43$ and a $6^{\rm th}$ order aspheric term of $4.5 \times 10^{-19}$, which made it a challenge to fabricate \citep{2008SPIE.7012E..1KM}.

-The Secondary Mirror is mounted on a hexapod and can be moved in five axes: x,y,z,tip, tilt.
-The Primary Mirror is on a pneumatic support system and can be commanded in y,z, tip, and tilt.
-The Primary Mirror can be moved in the x direction as well, but this is not on a powered actuator and must be done manually.
-Furthermore the Primary Mirror has a 12 point astigmatic correction system.
+The Secondary Mirror is mounted on a hexapod and can be moved in five axes: $x$, $y$, $z$, tip, and tilt.
+The primary mirror (M1) is on a pneumatic support system and can be commanded in $y$, $z$, tip, and tilt.
+M1 can be moved in the $x$ direction as well, but this is not on a powered actuator and must be done manually.
+Furthermore M1 has a 12 point astigmatic correction system.
 Thus there are 22 independent mirror actuators that can be used to bring the optics into proper collimation and alignment with the optical axis as defined by the axis of the instrument rotator.
-These actuators allow for modest amounts of Primary mirror deformation to remove trefoil, coma, and astigmatism.
+These actuators allow for modest amounts of M1 deformation to remove trefoil, coma, and astigmatism.
 The procedure for establishing the proper collimation and alignment is described in \cite{2008SPIE.7012E..1KM}.
 Given the system matrix, only minor adjustments are required to maintain collimation and alignment.
 PS1 does have significant flexure, so empirical models have been determined to correct for that.
-In practice the largest corrections are in the M2 tip and y (tangent to altitude) de-center.
+In practice the largest corrections are in the M2 tip and $y$ (tangent to altitude) de-center.
 The M1 figure correction also has an altitude dependent term.
-The OTIS software applies these corrections for the destination of any commanded slew, corrections are disabled during exposures and the system tracks quiescently during the short exposures - generally not more than 2 minutes.
+The OTIS software applies these corrections for the destination of any commanded slew, corrections are disabled during exposures and the system tracks quiescently during the short exposures -- generally not more than 2 minutes.
 A focus offset is determined from each exposure based on the measured astigmatism, and this offset is applied to the empirically derived focus model.
 The offset is calculated from an analysis of the ellipticity of the PSF across the focal plane calculated by the GPC1 software.
-The calculation of the correction takes approximately one minute, and then can not be applied until the next pause between exposures while the camera is reading out.
+The calculation of the correction takes approximately one minute, and then cannot be applied until the next pause between exposures while the camera is reading out.
 Thus the telescope focus is maintained by the local focus model with an observationally based offset determined within a few minutes of a new exposure.
-After large slews or starting a new chunk, a short exposure (10 seconds) is made to obtain a current focus correction.
-This system maintains the correct M2 focus position to within $\pm 5$ microns of true focus.
-The collimation and alignment do drift occasionally, especially if there is maintenance performed on the telescope.
-These drifts are corrected by a procedure of using above and below focus images of stars (donuts) \cite{2008SPIE.7012E..1KM} to make a correction.
-The system to maintain the image quality is imperfect, and the results can be seen in some images.
-Typically the impact is some combination of higher order aberrations that result in a asymmetric PSF.
-The IPP fits only an elliptical PSF, so there is no systematic measure of this asymmetry or its effect on photometry, albeit it must be small.
-The telescope illuminates a diameter of 3.3 degrees, with low distortion, and mild vignetting at the edge of this illuminated region.
-The field of view is approximately 7 square degrees.
-The 8 meter focal length at $f/4.4$ gives an approximate 10 micron pixel scale of 0.258 arcsec/pixel.